-This site is dedicated to Sri Tirtha Lal Mahanandhar of Kathmandu, Nepal, who passed away a few years ago.
+This site is dedicated to Sri Tirtha Lal Mahanandhar of Kathmandu, Nepal, who passed away in the early 2000s.

 Although written in English, it is somewhat difficult to read, and it has long been my intention to render it in some way more 'readable', and this is the main reason for this site.

 Since it seems important that it should retain as much as possible of the original, especially as it concerns a subject that is often mis-interpreted, I have, with the permission of his family, reproduced as faithfully as possible, the text and illustrations penned by his own hand, providing just a little re-phrasing, correction of grammar, and the occasional condensing of repetitive passages.
 Hopefully none of the sense of the original has thereby been lost.

 Following this, I have collected whatever other writings and teachings that Sri Tirtha Lal produced in English as detailed below and have included them here on this website.

 Over the many years since I first met Sri Tirtha Lal in 1971, his teaching - and particularly that contained in Bed Crow - has steadily become a personal 'lifeline'.
 The profound implication of its philosophy is that there is indeed a final solution to the seemingly interminable ups and downs of life, its good and bad, its sufferings and joy, and a sublime resolution to the enigma of existence itself.

 For myself, it has provided a path, - the way of emptiness, - such that I feel a need for no other.
 Perhaps there are others for whom it will do the same.
 Patrick Lewis